davedg629/RedditRatings/README.md

 The crawl process will post "Success" replies on reddit.
 You can also run a silent version of the spider script using the following command:

 <pre>
-heroku run silent_crawl
+heroku run crawl_silent
 </pre>

 <p>Or setup a cron task to run the spider script automatically.</p>

-<p><strong>Warning:</strong> When the crawl script is run, it will check for new comments on each of the Community Reviews that are "Open For Comments".
-If you don't want to crawl comments for one of the Community Reviews anymore, edit it from the Dashboard and uncheck the "Open For Comments" field.</p>
+<p><strong>Warning:</strong> When the crawl script is run, it will check for new comments on each of the Community Ratings that are "Open For Comments".
+If you don't want to crawl comments for one of the Community Ratings anymore, edit it from the Dashboard and uncheck the "Open For Comments" field.</p>
 </li>
 </ol>
 <hr />

 <strong>Note:</strong> This is new to most redditors and not something they will pick up on instantly.
 So if you decide to give it a try, make sure you explain how this all works in your reddit post.

 Also, please let me know if you do give it a try on reddit.
-You can send me a <a href="http://twitter.com/daviddigiovanni" target="_blank">tweet</a> or an <a href="http://groupsrc.com/contact" target="_blank">email</a>.
+You can send me a <a href="http://twitter.com/redditratings" target="_blank">tweet</a> or a <a href="http://www.reddit.com/message/compose/?to=redditratings" target="_blank">reddit PM</a>.
 I'm always looking for new and better ways to introduce these types of ideas to reddit.

 <hr />